thecognifly/CogniFly-STL/Latest/readme.md

 to the drone, it is suggested to verify with a multimeter the input and outputs power connectors of the flight controller.
 If a short circuit is detected, don’t connect the battery, and verify/redo soldering.
-If verification successful, connect the battery to the drone and make sure flight controller is lightning up.
+If verification is successful, connect the battery to the drone and make sure flight controller is lightning up.
 If not, disconnect the battery immediately and touch carefully the chip of flight controller to see if it is overheating.
-If abnormally hot, this may indicate a short circuit with low voltage outputs, otherwise, it could be RX/TX connections.
+If it's abnormally hot, this may indicate a short circuit with low voltage outputs, otherwise, it could be RX/TX connections.

+One extra suggestion is to wear safety glasses when operating the drone because the motors spin at high speeds and a faulty propeller could shatter projecting plastic bits towards your eyes.

 *Figure 7: Camera Components*